Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/samples/Sample1_HelloWorld.md

 ## Deleting a key

-The Cloud RSA Key is no longer needed, need to delete it from the Key Vault.
+The cloud RSA key is no longer needed, so we need to delete it from the Key Vault.

 ```C# Snippet:KeysSample1DeleteKey
 DeleteKeyOperation operation = client.StartDeleteKey(rsaKeyName);